Snagga86/ZENIT/Readme.md

    - Start AudioRelay on your smartphone to stream audio data to your main computation unit.
    - Start IPCamera on your smartphone if you want to use emotion recognition.
    - Run the main control script to initialize the distributed system `start-zenit-brain.bat`.
-   - Start Kinetic Space Application
+   - Start Kinetic Space Application.
    - Start the Robot control script `KARERO_control.py`.
-   - Run all required services using `start-services.bat`
+   - Run all required services using `start-services.bat`.
    - Launch the Unity application on the smartphone to display the robot face.

 2. **Interacting with ZENIT:**